 Enter the purchase order number next to the Purchase Order/Scheduling Agreement field, and press (Enter).
 The system retrieves the information from the purchase order and the goods receipt, and the line in the PO Reference tab is filled, as shown here:

 Now you can verify the amount and compare it with the supplier invoice.
-The proposed amount is EUR 100 because 10 items are confirmed in the generated goods receipt document.
-If the amount on the supplier invoice is the same, just enter the amount in the Amount field in the Basic Data tab, and select the OK box (next to the EA value) in the purchase order line.
+If the amount on the supplier invoice is the same, just enter the amount in the Amount field in the Basic Data tab, and select the OK box (next to the PC value) in the purchase order line.
 Press (Enter), and the difference in balance EUR -100 will disappear.
 The traffic light next to the balance will turn green, and the invoice is ready to post.

 Click the Post button to do so.